UpperCod/css-to-object/README.md

-# css-to-json
+# css-to-object

-css-to-json is a package that transforms the syntax from css to JSON format using regular expressions
+css-to-object is a package that transforms the syntax from css to JSON format using regular expressions

 The result is an object that shows properties, selectors and nests, example: